zhaobudaomingzi/ninja/doc/readme.md

 Currently OpenAI has updated `Login` which requires verification of `Arkose Token`.
 The solution is the same as `GPT-4`.
 Fill in the startup parameters and specify the HAR file `--arkose-auth-har-dir`.
 To create an API-Key, you need to upload the HAR feature file related to the Platform.
 The acquisition method is the same as above.

 `OpenAI` cancels `Arkose` verification for `GPT-3.5` and can be used without uploading HAR feature files (uploaded ones will not be affected).
 After compatibility, `Arkose` verification may be turned on again, and startup parameters need to be added`-- arkose-gpt3-experiment` enables the `GPT-3.5` model `Arkose` verification process, and the WebUI is not affected.
 If you encounter `418 I'm a teapot`, you can enable `--arkose-gpt3-experiment`, and you need to upload `HAR` features.
 If there are no `GPT-3.5` features, `GPT-4` features are also required.
 It can be used.
 If it still doesn't work, try to enable `--arkose-gpt3-experiment-solver`, which may use a third-party platform to solve the verification code.

+> The above are the prerequisites for using `API`.
+There is no need to consider using `WebUI`.

 ### Http Server